scalawithcats/scala-with-cats/src/pages/intro/foreword.md

 - they are formally, and thus precisely, defined; and
 - they are extremely (extremely) general.

-This generality means they can be difficult to understand;
+This generality means they can be difficult to understand.
-everyone find abstraction difficult.
+*Everyone* finds abstraction difficult.
 However, it is generality that allows concepts like monads to be applied in such a wide variety of situations.